trueos/trueos-docs/trueos-handbook/postinstall.rst

 Set Root Password Screen
 ========================

-This configuration screen, seen in :numref:`Figure %s <config3a>`, requires the root (administrative) password to be set.
+This configuration screen, seen in :numref:`Figure %s <config3>`, requires the root (administrative) password to be set.

-.. _config3a:
+.. _config3:

 .. figure:: images/config3a.png
+   :scale: 100%

    : Root Password Creation

-The password must be a minimum of 4 characters and is required to be typed twice to confirm the password.
+The password must be a minimum of **4** characters and must be typed twice to confirm the password.
 Click :guilabel:`Next` when finished.

 .. index:: users
 .. _Create a User Screen: